5 Exercises To Do While Pregnant

 Your body is going through many changes, and getting used to new weight and surges of hormones can be tough.
 Exercise can help get used to your new body, increase your blood flow, and ease your aches and pains.
 Make sure whatever exercise you are doing, it is safe and low-impact, to ensure you and your baby are safe from harm.

 Disclaimer: Please always seek professional advice before performing any of these exercises and to ensure you are carrying them out safely and correctly.
+If you do sustain any injuries find yourself a reputable sports injury specialist.

 *This is a collaborative post.
 For further information please refer to my disclosure page.